Cranleigh Camera Club

 Chairman's challenge 2025 - there will be no set subject, genre or style set for the challenge and it will be an open style competition with the following caveats:

-1. all images must be recent and taken between December 2024 and May 2025
+1. you can enter a maximum of 4 PDI images but they must be recent and taken between December 2024 and May 2025

 2. there must be a distinct creative element in the shot eg it could, but not exclusively, encompass aspects such as the artistic use of blur, composition, colour, lighting, lens zoom, double exposure or use of art filters in camera etc. The choice of subject and technique used for creative effect is left to each member's discretion.